rajib-reea/tf-tiger/ReadMe.md

 5. terraform apply infra.plan
 ```

-Destory Infrastructure:
+B. Destory Infrastructure:
 ```
 1. terraform destroy -auto-approve
 ```

+II.
 Run an Application on ECS:
 ```
 Need to remember-
 1. Subnets define where resources are placed in the VPC (e.g., availability zone, IP range).